ksob/winci-server/README.md

 	* Then run:
 		$ create_installation_pack.bat

- Note: the installation pack is ment to be supplied to the target environment only once,
+ Note: the installation pack is meant to be supplied to the target environment only once,
        after that the end-user of that environment is assumed to use updater.bat to replicate fresh project's files/configuration from the server